rm511130/purpura/README.md

 ### Notes:
        - Directories referred to in "-i", "-o" and "-s" must already exist
        - `~` corresponds to your home directory under which is found the `Downloads` directory

+### Results

+- Check under the `output` directory created under your default `Downloads` folder
+- You should see a 3D Model of a Puzzle `PZ2.stl` and six Puzzle Pieces in STL format

 # Step-by-Step Tutorial